How to Trade Using the Average True Range Indicator

 As you begin to analyze the volatility ratio of stocks, you will begin to identify the stocks that have just the right mix of volatility for your trading appetite.
 Meaning, over time you will identify the right mix of volatility that gives you the returns you want with just the right amount risk.

 For you, your volatility range could be .012 - .02.
-Alternatively, you could be more conservative and want to only trade stocks with a volatility ratio of .0025 - .0050 on a 5-minute range.
+Alternatively, you could be more conservative and trade stocks with a volatility ratio of .0025 - .0050 on a 5-minute scale.

 The key thing to remember when determining which volatility ratio works best for your trading style is to stick to one-time frame.
-You cannot evaluate the 5-minute volatility ratio and then compare that to a daily volatility ratio, even if it is the same stock.
+You cannot compare the 5-minute ratio to a daily value, even for the same stock.
 The common thread is the timeframe; otherwise, you are comparing apples to oranges.

 Stop Loss/Exiting a Trade

-The key to making money in the market is buying a stock for less than what you want to sell the stock.
+The key to making money is buying a stock for less than what you sell it for.
 This is a basic concept, but easier said than done.

 When attempting to identify a great entry point, a key indicator that a stock is likely in the process of going counter to the primary trend is a drop off in volatility.
 In theory, this equates to diminishing price movement, which implies that either the buying or the selling interest is tapering.